 A year later, I’m really pleased with that move.
 I’ve trained myself to balance my work and family life.
-For the past year, work stays in the office and I work during office hours.
-Sure, I pop on Facebook and the like, socially on tablets and my phone, but it’s very clear that when I’m working, I’m in my work space.
+For the past year, work has stayed in the office, and I work during office hours.
+Sure, I pop on Facebook and the like, socially on tablets and my phone, but it’s very clear that when I’m working, I’m in my workspace.
 For the past year, I’ve won back my nights and weekends.
 I’ve lived the present life.
 And the kids better understand my boundaries.

 So do I.